Cautions and Caveats About Taking Leaves Part II: Unpaid Leaves & Benefit Coverage

-This statement means that enrollment in Disability (short or long) coverage is mandatory and faculty cannot opt of it this plan during an unpaid leave.
+This statement means that enrollment in Disability coverage (short or long) is mandatory and faculty cannot opt out of this plan during an unpaid leave.

 What about extended health and dental?

-Extended health and dental benefits are not conditions of employment at KPU, and may be opted out of during a leave of absence.
-However, we recommend that you continue your coverage because it may be difficult to re-enroll, and you may be required to participate in a medical evaluation.
+Extended health and dental benefits are not conditions of employment at KPU and may be opted out of during a leave of absence.
+However, we recommend that you continue your coverage because it may be difficult to re-enroll, and you may be required to participate in a medical evaluation and could be denied by Manulife.
 There is no guarantee that you will be able to resume these benefits upon your return to work if you choose to opt out of them.

 What should I do?